bcalden/ClusterPyXT/README.md

 ### Pressure Map Creation
 After generating the temperature map, there is now enough data to generate the pseudo pressure map.
 Simply run `python acb.py --make_pressure_map --cluster_config_file 'path/to/config/file'`.
 Check the `clustername/main_output` directory for the output.

+## License
+This software is licensed under a 3-clause BSD style license - see the LICENSE.md file

+## Citation
+If you make use of this code in its original form or portions of it, please cite: [arXiv:1903.08215](https://arxiv.org/abs/1903.08215)